A pregnancy that does not show on an ultrasound scan is called a 'pregnancy of unknown location'.

-- it is too soon to see the baby on the scan
+- it is too soon to see the baby on the scan - you usually cannot see before 6 weeks

-- you have had a miscarriage
+- you've had a miscarriage

 Next steps

 Your obstetrician and midwives will need to do a series of blood tests.
 This is to find out where your pregnancy is developing.
-The tests check your pregnancy hormone levels and monitor how they are changing.
+The tests check your pregnancy hormone levels (hCG) and monitor how they are changing.

 Urgent advice: Contact your maternity hospital if